-The EDCT has been very successful at acquiring and implementing State and Federal grants that service the short-term training needs of regional employers and the unemployed/underemployed population of the Inland Empire.
+The EDCT has been very successful in acquiring and implementing state and federal grants that service the short-term training needs of regional employers and the unemployed/underemployed population of the Inland Empire.
 The EDCT has also been successful at providing nimble and flexible workforce development to the area.
 The gauge of success has been measured by the number of clients serviced through the programs offered.
-Given that the funding of the EDCT is through the acquisition of State and Federal grants, each grant has its own measure of success and accountability.
+Given that the funding of the EDCT is through the acquisition of state and federal grants, each grant has its own measure of success and accountability.
 EDCT staff indicated that each training grant was in essence an individual "contract" with the grant's individual requirements.